 The Music Mentorship Program (MMP) run by Eric Owyoung is a private mentoring program offering individual music instruction online.
 Emphasizing the creation of songs, recording, and mixing, the one on one instruction with Eric offers higher learning beyond other internet resources such as instructional videos.
 The course is customized to your area of desire to learn, and the instruction is basically discussion and practice with Eric over the internet.
 Using a combination of live video sessions and CD quality live streaming technology, Eric is able to work with your songs while discussing the progress in person.
 Live screensharing the Pro Tools sessions enables students to view the process while discussing concepts and ideas.
+Each session is also video captured and given to the students for their own review.
 For serious musicians only who are wanting and willing to be challenged and expand their musical abilities and ideas.

 I learned and studied music as a kid before the world wide web existed.
 This meant that anyone truly wanting to be educated had to find a way to attend a college.
 I’m amazed now to see that with YouTube and other internet resources, someone can learn just about anything without having to walk into a single classrooms.
 However, something extremely vital that is missing in much of the internet education available on the internet is the one-on-one mentorship and direct contact with a real, live, mentor.
 The live apprenticeship experience is a valuable but missing component in most musician’s education.